nishray12096/W251_Final/README.md

 W251_01_Bloom_Cummings_Ayyappan_Velagapudi_WhitePaper.pdf - contains the writeup
 TrainSentiment_RNN.py - contains code to read from Mongo, train an RNN, evaluate, and output basic RMSE for the test set

+### final-misc

+File includes some commands and configuration files used to stand up the infastructure for project.

+This includes
+* Mongo
+* Mongo Shard Cluster
+* Mongo-connector
+* Elastic Search
+* Kibana